Chicken tikka biryani, layers of spiced basmati rice, slow-cooked onions & chunks of homemade tikka, the perfect Indian comfort food treat.

 - 1 Tsp Ground Turmeric

-- Mix together all of the ingredients for the chicken marinade including the chicken and allow to sit at room temperature for at least 1 hour.
+- Mix together all of the ingredients for the chicken tikka (apart from the chicken) in a bowl and mix well.

 Prepare the Rice